-While crushed stone/gravel pads are most commonly used as foundations for sheds, there are quite a few other uses for these versatile landscape features.
+While crushed stone/gravel pads are most commonly used as shed foundations, there are quite a few other uses for these versatile landscape features.
 Gravel pads can support parking lots, outdoor buildings, pool equipment, hunting blinds, garden paths, hot tubs, horse barns, and tons more.

 It’s important to note that “gravel” pads, as referred to in this article, are actually made with crushed stone.
 Real gravel, or “river stone,” is smooth and has round edges, meaning it cannot be compacted and is unsuitable for use as a foundation or weight-bearing pad.

 It is recommended to check with your local building department to make sure a gravel pad meets local building requirements for the intended use.
 Also, give your local utilities a call (811) before you begin any excavation and risk damage to the phone, cable, gas, water, and electricity lines on your property.

 Gravel pads are one of the most economical and inexpensive types of shed foundations out there.
 They drain much quicker than concrete pads.
 Additionally, a gravel pad helps to protect the runners of the shed from rotting and decaying.
 There are companies (like us) that specialize in professional shed foundation installation.
 (If you want to DIY your gravel shed foundation, check out our guide on how to build a gravel shed foundation and review our complete guide to shed footings.)

 Adding a new gazebo to your property is exciting, but it requires careful planning.
 A gravel pad makes a great gazebo foundation, as it allows water to drain away from the base of the gazebo.
 Gravel pads for gazebos are a relatively simple type of foundation and can be installed on any property.